BrenPatF/powershell_utils/Utils/README.md

 ## Installation
 [&uarr; In this README...](#in-this-readme)<br />

-To install Utils open a powershell window in the install folder below Utils, and execute as follows:
+To install Utils open a powershell window in the root Utils folder, and execute as follows:
 ```
 $ ./Install-Utils
 ```